 If you are in favor of preserving historic buildings, then pay attention to the ballot questions on the Middletown and Portland ballots.
-In both cases, the future of beautiful stone schools will be decided.
+In both cases, the future of beautiful stone schools will be affected.
 The re-use of such buildings is beneficial environmentally, culturally, and often financially.

 On the Middletown ballot, question #3 asks voters whether to authorize borrowing and spending up to $48.9 million to renovate the over 100-year-old Macdonough School on Spring Street and replace its addition.
 Macdonough School is a community center for the entire North End neighborhood, and its location allows many students to walk to school.
 In recent years, there has been talk of closing Macdonough and busing students to other elementary schools.
 Such proposals have been strongly resisted by residents, for several good reasons.
 The renovation of Macdonough will settle that issue for decades to come.
 (See Middletown sample ballot below.)